davmac314/dasynq/extra/heaptest/README.md

  * (E) BTreeQueue (stable)

-When stability is not required, the nary_heap contends for the pole position, though it does not win every test.
+When stability is not required, the DaryHeap contends for the pole position, though only due to the PairingHeap's time for the important Random fill/dequeue test.
+Otherwise, the PairingHeap performs best in every test.